 In general, wet food can contain less wheat, grains, and other carbs which is perfect for pets who are on a weight management low-carb feeding plan.
 For example, many overweight cats are carbohydrate-intolerant and should be fed low-carbohydrate diets.

 Canned pet food can be an excellent source of hydration for pets that don’t drink an adequate amount of water.
 The higher water content in canned food means your pet can enjoy a larger portion per meal, without adding more calories to their diet.
 This can help keep your pet at a healthy weight.

 The hydration that comes from canned food can help your pet avoid common medical problems like urinary tract infections (UTIs).
 The water percentage in pet food becomes increasingly more important when an animal is ill, lives in a hot climate, and as they age.

 Wet food is great for all life stages.
 Young pets typically need more protein to help grow up strong.

 Wet food can also be an ideal option for older cats and dogs, particularly those with dental problems.
 Senior pets that have lost some of their sense of smell may be more inclined to eat more palatable food, like canned or rolled food (semi-moist), which can be fed alone or as a topper to entice pets to eat dry food.

-As beneficial as wet food can be, there are some drawbacks that pet owners should know before jumping into canned or rolled dog and cat food.
+As beneficial as wet food can be, there are some drawbacks that pet owners should know before jumping into wet dog and cat food.

 Are there any disadvantages to wet pet food?